newnny/minifluxepub/README.md

 Experience a user-friendly offline reading solution that puts customization and accessibility at the forefront.

 ## Acknowledgements
-- Thanks to @jpzk Fo the inspiration.
+- Thanks to @jpzk for the inspiration.